-Retail Technology Startup Stories interview: Alex Ovcharov, CEO and Founder, Wayvee Analytics
+Retail Technology Startup Stories interview: Alex Ovcharov, Co-Founder at Wayvee Analytics

 RTIH gets the lowdown on Wayvee Analytics, which recently emerged from stealth with $5 million in pre-seed funding led by Tetrad.vc.
 By uniting radio frequency (RF) waves with proprietary AI algorithms, Wayvee’s technology anonymously analyses emotional responses based on physiological signals in real-time, evaluating customer satisfaction score and key performance metrics for retailers.